 The Right Approach To Design Solution VUI

 The first and prime cost aspect is Research.
-The primary aim here is to gather information and understand the behavior and needs of the users since this information is what makes the foundation of the product requirements.
+The primary aim here is to gather information and understand the behaviour and needs of the users since this information is what makes the foundation of the product requirements.
 Next is definitely Design by creating key scenarios of interaction.
 These scenarios come before the specific ideas of the app and should be identified in order to be turned into conversational dialogue flow.

 An intelligent AI assistant must also have the ability to switch between flows and respond appropriately when a user changes their mind mid-flow about what it is they want to do.
 Getting stuck in a particular loop of conversation is not a good experience and often leads to the user simply exiting.